Greasing the Groove - Ultimate Calisthenics Special Forces Training

 Greasing the groove allows you to build strength without getting too tired or beat up.
 This is what makes it one of the chosen training protocols for special forces out in the field.

-It’s shocking is that the GTG is only by a handful of calisthenics athletes throughout the world.
+You’ll also find out that it is shocking that GTG is only used by a handful of calisthenics experts throughout the world.

-Once you see the true genius of training this this way, you can use it to get bigger faster and stronger too!
+Once you see the true genius of training this this way, you can use it to get bigger, faster and stronger, while maintaining your energy levels throughout the day!

 What is greasing the groove?